-This leaflet gives examples of when Safeguarding Adults can help and contact details you may need.
+This leaflet gives examples of when Safeguarding Adults can help and contact

-"I'm safe because support staff know and understand me"

-Help and Advice

-If someone is experiencing or at risk of abuse, neglect or self neglect, there are people who can help.
+'m safe because support staff know and understand me" Help and Advice If someone is experiencing or at risk of abuse neglect or self neglect, there are people who can help.

-Please note: if a person is at immediate risk of harm or danger call the police straight away on 999.
+Please note: if a person is at immediate risl of harm or danger call the police straight away on 999.